JJMats/highway_driving/README.md

 -	The ability for the vehicle to change lanes

-##Future Plans
+## Future Plans

 When additional time can be committed to this project, there is some desired functionality that would be beneficial to implement:
 -	Adjust vehicle speed proportionally to smooth the approach to a vehicle ahead and ultimately speed match at a safe following distance for the target speed.
--	Implement cost functions for lane change decisions
+-	Implement cost functions for lane change decisions and prevent lane change confusion when vehicles are all travelling at the same speed.
 -	Determine a safe vehicle speed for lane changes to prevent forward collisions